ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge50_cEdge51.md

     ![](/images/Deploying_cEdge50_cEdge51/94_copy.PNG)

 3. Click on the three dots next to the newly copied template and choose to **Edit** it.
-Make sure the details under **Transport and Management VPN** are populated as below, updating VPN0 and VPN0 Interface templates with the ones we just created.
-VPN512 templates are being re-used from before.
+Make sure the details under **Transport and Management VPN** are populated as below, updating VPN0 and VPN0 Interface templates with the ones we just created. **VPN512 templates are being re-used from before**.
 Click on **Update** once done

     {% include tip.html content="You can create templates on the fly if the template hasn't already been created.
 This can be done via the **Create Template** hyperlink from the drop down menu" %}